Singita Mara River Tented Camp

 The Camp is fun and functional with a cool and relaxed atmosphere.
 The Singita style is evident in the trademark combination of elegance with laid back, relaxed style.

 The accommodation at Mara River Camp consists of six luxury white canvas tents.
 Four of these tents sleep two guests with the remaining two set up as luxury double tents.
 The double tents sleep up to four people in two tents joined by a short walkway and a shared terrace.
-These double tents are suitable for both two couples traveling together, or for a family with children (over 12 years old).
+These double tents are suitable for both two couples travelling together, or for a family with children (over 12 years old).

 Tent five has been thoughtfully adapted to provide ease of access to elderly or disable Guests.

 The interiors of the tent maintain the feel of funky functionality that Guests are first introduced to in the communal areas.
-Again the primary colors, symbolic of the Masai, red, black and blue are evident, and are used in combination with contemporary African crafts from young African designers.
+Again the primary colours, symbolic of the Masai, red, black and blue are evident, and are used in combination with contemporary African crafts from young African designers.

 Views from the tents can be enjoyed from the covered slip chairs on each private and spacious deck.
 Sections have also been cut into the screen wall of the outdoor Guest bathrooms to allow for views from the bathtub!

 Children over the ages of 10 years old are welcome to come and stay at Singita Mara River Tented Camp.
 All normal safari activities can be tailored to suit families.
-There are baby-sitting services available and customized activities to suite each family such as baking with the chefs, board games, star gazing, butterfly capture, identification and release, face painting and a mini rangers' course.
+There are baby-sitting services available and tailor-made activities to suite each family such as baking with the chefs, board games, star gazing, butterfly capture, identification and release, face painting and a mini rangers' course.

 Plunge pool in the main camp, complimentary WiFi, plug points and hair dryers in each room.